• Skip to primary navigation

 Think about it.

-Going back to 2013, the third generation Roku was released in spring of that year.
+Going back to 2013, the third generation Roku was released in the spring of that year.
 Chromecast came out in the summer.
 The Amazon FireTV and Nexus Player wouldn’t come out until 2014.
 The NVIDIA Shield was barely even thought of back then.

 Nothing available had reliable 4K streaming.
 To be honest, nothing back then even had reliable Wi-Fi.